Elizaveta239/intellij-community/README.md

 * Navigation to the source code for every concurrency event
 * A stack trace display

+*At the moment we recommend to use Python 3 for testing the tool, cause there are a number of bugs related to Python 2.*

 ## Installation

 A Thread analyser is a part of the PyCharm IDE, so its build instructions concur with